 Residents should plan on going without their pets, TVs, and without visits from friends and family except on weekends and evenings.
 If a guest wishes to spend the night with friends or family, he or she may check out.
 There are a variety of motel accommodations and camping places in and around Springdale.

-Although residents may bring their cars to The Mesa, staff can pick them up in St. George for those arriving by air, shuttle or bus and return them at the end of their stay.
-There is a community library, restaurants, pharmacy, bookstore, grocery store and other small shops in Springdale within walking distance of The Mesa.
+Although residents may bring their cars to Zion Canyon Mesa, staff can pick them up in St. George for those arriving by air, shuttle or bus and return them at the end of their stay.
+There is a community library, restaurants, pharmacy, bookstore, grocery store and other small shops in Springdale within walking distance of Zion Canyon Mesa.

-Applications and guidelines will be available here in the Summer of 2019.
+Applications and guidelines will be available here Summer 2019.